kubevirt-ui/kubevirt-components/README.md

 Before moving a component to this repo make sure the code is [documented](https://tsdoc.org/) with descriptions and examples in a [markdown](https://www.markdownguide.org/) doc as needed to help users who are not familiar with the application and context understand what is the purpose of the component and how to use it.

+## Scope

+Kubevirt UI compoents is a curated list of stable and documented components used by Kubevirt UI aplications and libraries.
+Kuevirt UI is based on [PatternFly](https://www.patternfly.org/) and [Openshift console](https://github.com/openshift/console), it extend them to create specilized components needed for Kubevirt design.